As Spring came to Europe not so many weeks ago, the sunny weather in Paris turned chilly again while Denmark got another

 Some cases in point:

-• I'm so old, I can remember that in 2014 and 2015, the New York Times and the Independent wondered whether snowfalls were now nothing but a thing of the past (see also the Washington Post) while Le Monde predicted in 2016 that soon cinema will be the only thing left to perpetuate the memory of snow.
+• I'm so old, I can remember that in 2000, the New York Times and the Independent wondered whether snowfalls were now nothing but a thing of the past (see also the Washington Post), while Le Monde predicted in 2016 that soon cinema will be the only thing left to perpetuate the memory of snow.

 • I'm so old, I can remember when, year after year after year, Britain's winters have proved to be among the coldest in a century.